World Book Day 2018

 |Percentage of children achieving high level of attainment **||63%||50%||25%|

 As you will be aware, changes were made in 2016 to the way children are assessed and how attainment and progress are reported.
 The changes mean that levels are no longer used to measure children’s progress.
 Instead, scaled scores have been introduced to report test results.

-- Raw marks in the test will be converted to a scaled score
+- Raw marks in the test are converted to a scaled score

-- Test results will be reported as scaled scores
+- Test results are reported as scaled scores

 - The ‘expected standard’ will always be set at 100

 - Pupils with 100 or more will have met the expected standard